 Connection Strings in ADO.NET

-The format of a connection string is a semicolon-delimited list of key/value parameter pairs:
+A connection string is a semicolon-delimited list of key/value parameter pairs:

-Integrated Security=true" is valid, whereas "
+Integrated Security=true is valid, but

 In This Section